 An especially soothing form of green light is the auroras that the Ark Ambient Aurora Light emits.
 These green auroras oscillate gently and soothingly, transforming your bedroom into a comfortable space perfect for relaxation, sleep, or both.
 You’ll enjoy the magic and placidity of a green sky without ever going anywhere to see it.

 According to a 2017 PLOS ONE study, those experiencing stress can relax up to three times more quickly in blue lighting than in everyday white lighting15.
 Blue light might thus be just what you need to make your bedroom an especially calming place.
 And since it’s where you go to sleep, taking it easy there only makes sense.

-For an especially transportive blue light experience, give the Sky Lite Laser Galaxy Projector a try.
-With just the push of a button, you can flood your room with blue nebula clouds and twinkling stars that set a transfixing, soothing mood.
+For an especially transportive blue light experience, give the Sky Lite Evolve Galaxy Projector a try.
+With just the push of a button, you can flood your room with multicolor nebula clouds and twinkling stars that set a transfixing, soothing mood.
 No longer will you have to roll around in bed to find that perfectly calming sleep position – BlissLights effortlessly take you there.

 Get the right bedroom colors and moods with BlissLights